Stand out above your competitors by doing these MUST do salon promotion ideas for your salon.

 What is this amazing marketing tool?
 I hear you ask....

-This is a tool within Facebook, where you are able to upload your clients telephone number and or email address in an CSV file.
+This is a tool within Facebook, where you are able to upload your client's telephone number and or email address in a CSV file.

 Facebook then uses this data to look in its database for users who have the same telephone number or email address..then bingo you have a custom audience!

 But it gets more interesting.....